-Wallisville Heritage Park is a Section 501(c)(3) non-profit organization and any donation to us is tax deductible.
+Chambers CVounty Museum at Wallisville is a Section 501(c)(3) non-profit organization and any donation to us is tax deductible.

-Any donation of $20 or more qualifies individuals or couples to membership in "Friends of the Wallisville Heritage Park."
+Any donation of $25 or more qualifies individuals or couples to membership in "Friends of the Chambers COunty Museum at Wallisville."
 Members will receive our monthly historical newspaper, "The Age" and a monthly newsletter.
 These donations will help us preserve the rich history of Chambers County.

 If you have roots in Chambers County, we would also like you to send us copies of your genealogical records to be added to our vertical files.